 In a series of essays, Turner explores this wonderland, venturing on twelve separate trips in all seasons using various modes of travel: hiking, climbing, skiing, canoeing lakes, floating rivers, and driving his way across the landscape.
 He treks down the Teton Range, picks up the Oregon Trail in the Red Desert, and floats the South Fork of the Snake River.
 Along the way he encounters a variety of wildlife: moose, elk, trout, and wolves.
 From the treacherous mountains in the dead of winter, to lush river valleys in the height of fishing season, his words and steps trace one of the most American of experiences—exploring the West.

-Turner—who has lived in Grand Teton for three decades—designates the Greater Yellowstone as ground zero for the country’s conflict between preservation and development, and his accounts of the area’s conflicts with alien species, logging, real estate, oil, and gas development are alarming.
+Turner, who has lived in Grand Teton for three decades, designates Greater Yellowstone as ground zero for the country's conflict between preservation and development.
+At a time when the battle to preserve a wild and natural environment is relentless, his accounts of the area's conflicts with alien species, logging, real estate, oil, and gas development are alarming.

-“There have been legendary Indians, mountain men, and mystics, but the West has never been loved by a greater poet-warrior than Jack Turner.
-In Travels in the Greater Yellowstone, he reveals treasures and threats to the Greater Yellowstone Ecosystem while taking us on the most intimate and informative tour of America’s wildest lands.” —John Passacantando, executive director of Greenpeace USA
+"There have been legendary Indians, mountain men, and mystics, but the West has never been loved by a greater poet-warrior than Jack Turner."—John Passacantando, executive director of Greenpeace USA